 “Sure,” I said.

-‘Tinkle’, the doorbell rang as I stepped into the cold night air, determined that someday I would share her story.
+‘Tinkle’, the doorbell rang as I stepped into the cold night air, determined that someday I would share her story, and the story of all the successful mom entrepreneurs out there.